 I look forward to expanding on my experience as a Varsity tutor and help more students in achieving their academic goals.

-Johns Hopkins University - BS, Materials Science and Engineering
+Undergraduate Degree: Johns Hopkins University - Bachelor of Science, Materials Science and Engineering

 MCAT Physical Sciences: 14